I'm having problems playing videos

 Press the casting bar at the bottom of the screen to bring up the controls for play and pause.

 Certain programmes are not available for casting due to rights issues.
 This mainly affects Android users.
-Also, only catch up programmes are currently available for casting, not simulcast.
+Currently only catch up programmes, and not our live channels, are available for casting.